taylorbodin/ECE281_Lab2/README.md

 ### Testing

 Manually setting and checking 512 combinations on the FPGA would take too long.
 Therefore, a dozen cases were chosen at random and checked.
 These test results matched the expected values in all cases.

+## Documentation

+I used [VHDLTestbench.pdf](http://www.seas.upenn.edu/~ese171/vhdl/VHDLTestbench.pdf) extensively to code my final testbench.
+This document walked through creating a testbench for just this situation.
+It did not however how how to code for the subtractor.
+Regardless, this would've been the method I used to program my testbench with or without the document.
+It's the simpilest way.
+This helped me with they syntax mostly.

+I also used [VHDL coding tips.com](http://vhdlguru.blogspot.com/2010/12/tips-for-running-successful-simulation.html) to help me with a problem I was having simulating my testbenches.
+I learned you have to select the testbench before trying to simulate.
+Simulating a regular module will give garbage.